 Your email’s preview alone can determine whether or not someone opens it.
 The good news is, you can encourage customers to get more information and read your newsletter by using these best practices for your subject line, preview text, and “from” field.

 When it comes to subject lines, less is often more.
-According to 2018 data from Marketo, 41 characters (6-7 words) is now the ideal subject line length.
+According to Mailchimp, you should try limiting your subject line to nine words, or 60 characters.
 This is partly because more consumers are opening emails on their phones and other mobile devices (we’ll talk more about that later).
 So it’s essential to keep your subject line short, sweet, and to-the-point.

 You’ll also want to ensure that your subject line and body copy match up—in other words, that your subject actually relates to the email itself.
 This may sound like a no-brainer, but it failing to do so will result in disappointed readers who may think you’re manipulating them.

 The preview text (or preheader) is the sentence you see after the subject line and before you open the email.
 While this can be longer than your subject line, preview text should typically fall between 40 and 130 characters.